Kaaviya-S-S/Hotel-Management-System/README.md

 **Key Features:**
 **Room Booking**: Allows customers to book rooms based on availability and preferences.
-**Room Assignment**: Automatically assigns rooms based on customer needs (e.g., room type).
+**Room Assignment**: Automatically assigns rooms based on customer needs.
 **Customer Records**: Stores and manages customer details for easy access.
-**Billing System**: Generates and manages customer bills, ensuring accurate financial records.
+**Billing System**: Generates and manages customer bills.
+**Food Ordering:** Customers can order food from the menu provided and a seperate bill will be generated for the same.
+**Customer Feedback:** Collects customer feedback to help improve hotel services.